OrderlyNetwork/near_integration_tests_tooling/README.md

 4. Test fungible tokens contract used in tests and for usage in target contract tests lives in the `/test_fungible_tokens` folder.
 5. Test contract used in tests with examples of different contract operations, both view and change, lives in the `/tests/test_contract` folder.
 6. Different integration tests for Single contract operations, Batch operations, and statistics processing and printing lives in the `/tests/tests` folder:
-    - only_test_gen.rs - example of standalone usage of test contract operatios, generated by #[integration_tests_bindgen] macro,
+    - only_test_gen.rs - example of standalone usage of test contract operations, generated by #[integration_tests_bindgen] macro,
     - contract_initializer.rs - example of ContractInitializer, required for initialize_context
     - contract_initializer_test.rs - example of initialize_context function usage,
     - batch_operations.rs - Different variants of Batch operations with statistic processing and printing,